MohammedJunaidKhan18/MJ-Online-Library/README.md

 Installation & Technologies used:
 1. vite:It is a bundler.
-Create a reat project with the help of vite:
+=>Create a reat project with the help of vite:npm create vite@latest =>Select framework and variant:React+JavaScript =>Change the directory:cd MJ-LIBRARY
-    npm create vite@latest
-Select framework and variant:
-    React
-    JavaScript
-Change the directory:
-    cd MJ-LIBRARY

 2.Installation.
 =>npm install react-router-dom (React Router)